NCAR/python-tutorial/source/tutorials/yourfirst.rst

     .. code-block:: bash

-       $ git add -a
+       $ git add -A
        $ git commit -m "Refactor scripts to use new module"

     ..

-    You can type :code:`-a` instead of the name of your files to add all unstaged changes.
+    You can type :code:`-A` instead of the name of your files to add all unstaged changes.

 19. There is still have some duplicated code between the two scripts.
 Let's combine the final